savannahostrowski/savannah.dev/content/posts/how-your-code-runs-in-a-jit-build.md

 ## What happens when you execute your code: A brief overview of CPython’s interpreter

-...well, before we get into what happens in a JIT build of Python, we should probably briefly talk about what happens in a "regular" build for anyone that isn't familiar with how the interpreter works, as this lays the foundation for the JIT builds later on.
+...Well, before we get into what happens in a JIT build of Python, we should probably briefly talk about what happens in a "regular" build for anyone that isn't familiar with how the interpreter works, as this lays the foundation for the JIT builds later on.
 I think the best way to talk about this is by example.
 To cover this, let’s consider this very basic function:

 ```python
 def my_cool_function(a: int, b: int) -> int: